baltner/tidydata/README.md

             }
 ```

-The data frame newdata contained all the write values and at first I
+The data frame newdata contained all the right values and at first I
 attempted to write it to file as the final output in this form.
 However,
 the long variable names did not align well with the columns they
 represented so I was not happy with that result.
-Instead, used the melt
+Instead, I used the melt
 function from the reshape2 package to convert these into row names, and
 then output this as the final product (tidy\_mean.txt).